 Longhorn cattle roam the 3,000-acre White Stallion Ranch near Tucson.
 Learn how to herd cattle in team-penning contests, and watch cowboys and cowgirls show off their skills at weekly scheduled rodeos.
-For a more relaxing time, opt for the Wine and Cheese Ride or the slightly less fancy Beer & Cheetos Ride.
+For a more relaxing time, opt for the Wine and Cheese Ride or the slightly more relaxed Beer & Cheetos Ride.

 Team penning is also popular at the 20,000-acre Flying E Ranch where cows and calves are raised.
 The guest ranch, established in 1946, is open year-round to take advantage of the warm Sonoran Desert winters near Wickenburg.
 Cattle drives are available seasonally.

 Milk a cow or help lead a colt at the Sprucedale Guest Ranch near the White Mountains community of Alpine in northeast Arizona.
-This granddaddy of Arizona dude ranches – it’s been around since 1921 – is open May to November, and also offers seasonal horse drives.
+This granddaddy of Arizona dude ranches—it's been around since 1921—is open from Memorial thru Labor Day, and also offers seasonal horse drives and cattle roundups.